Shield Row station, between Beamish and Annfield Plain opened on 1st February 1894 and was renamed West Stanley on 1 February 1934.

 The station was built, essentially, on a shelf in the hillside with gradients of 1 in 35 towards Consett and 1 in 50 towards Beamish.
-A small goods yard with three sidings and a goods shed was situated on the side of the station heading towards Consett.

 The stations buildings were typical of the line being timber with the lower part painted green and cream for the upper parts.
 The footbridge was almost of a copy of the one to be found at Annfield Plain.